didactek/deft-log/README.md

 The settings are searched from start to end, looking for the first match against a label prefix.
 If no match is found, the default logLevel (as set by the initializer) is unchanged .

 DeftLog.logger(label:) returns a Logger created from swift-log.
-It will be connnected to the bootstrapped log handler backend in the usual manner.
+It will be connected to the bootstrapped log handler backend in the usual manner.